-On the first night of Chuck living with Larry and his kids, Chuck insisted sleeping in Larry's bed next to him much to his chagrin that he could not stand the thought of someone other than his wife Paula sleeping beside him but Chuck insisting they were on honeymoon refuses to budge.
-Eventually Larry gives in and lets Chuck sleep together just as long as Chuck does not make silly voices to Larry about betrayal.
+On the first night of Chuck living with Larry and his kids, Chuck insists on sleeping in Larry's bed next to him much to Larry's objection that he could not stand the thought of someone other than his wife Paula sleeping beside him but Chuck, insisting they are on honeymoon, refuses to budge.
+Eventually Larry gives in and lets Chuck sleep there just as long as Chuck does not make silly voices to Larry about betrayal.
 The next day, the kids wake up both Chuck and Larry and the maid Theresa who had claimed she'd been cleaning the bed making Chuck and Larry both jump and scream in fright.
-Chuck then fools Larry by making his thumb smell of inflatable plastic (from the doll placed on the small bed that chuck was supposed to have slept on.

-When another investigator, Clint Fitzer comes along, who inspects their garbage Chuck and Larry get alarmed to discover that it wasn't gay enough, Chuck and Larry rush to a nearby supermarket or convenience store they have to get more items of merchandise that are 'more gay'.
+When another investigator, Clint Fitzer comes along, who inspects their garbage, Chuck and Larry get alarmed to discover that it wasn't gay enough, they rush to a nearby supermarket to get items of merchandise that are 'more gay'.
 There Chuck bumps into Alex, the lawyer, whose help they enlisted before getting married.
-She informs Chuck that she fell out of love with her boyfriend and broke up and a gay benefit costume party later on that week.
+She informs Chuck that she fell out of love with her boyfriend and broke up and tells him there is a gay benefit costume party later on that week.